 Best suited for:

-Looop is a relatively new kid on the block.
-That said, it is quickly earning a name for itself as a flexible and accessible LMS.
-Looop boasts a vast content library, enabling L&D teams to curate learning tracks of both mandatory and off-the-shelf content.
-Thus, it automates the employee onboarding and continuous training process.
+Looop is emerging as a flexible and accessible LMS, gaining recognition for its innovative approach.
+With a vast content library, it empowers L&D teams to create curated learning tracks for both mandatory and off-the-shelf content, streamlining employee onboarding and continuous training.

 Key features: